jasoncdavis/CiscoLiveNOC23US/README.md

 This project is a collection of Python script, database DDL files, Grafana dashboard templates, etc. that are used in the CiscoLive Network Operations Center (NOC).
 These programs are inventory and metrics collectors and dashboard creators.
 The technologies span wireless (Catalyst and Meraki), WAN (ASR1009-X), LAN (Cat3560-CG, 7K, 9K and Nexus 9K), and basic availability monitoring.

+The following dashboards are part of this project:

+[carousel?]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>